About

 Carina Veil

-I am a postdoctoral researcher at Stanford University and interested in anything related to complex systems and control, at the intersection of nature, health, and engineering.
+I am a postdoctoral researcher at KTH and interested in anything related to complex systems and control, at the intersection of nature, health, and engineering.

 My current projects include: